Brain research and patients care

 One hundred years later, the Max Planck Institutes look back on neurobiology and psychiatry

-In the accompanying exhibitions at both institutes, guests and visitors will learn more about methods and achievements as well as about the history of the institutes.
-The exhibition is open to the public at the Max Planck Institute for Psychiatry, Kraepelinstraße 2 from 15 to 31 March 2017, Monday to Friday between 9 am and 2 pm.
+In the accompanying exhibition people will learn more about methods and achievements as well as about the history of the institutes.
+The exhibition is open online, it will be shown live again at the Max Planck Institute for Psychiatry due to construction work unfortunately not before November.